IBM/ios-tone-analyzer-app/README.md

 * Xcode 9.0+
 * Swift 3.2+ or Swift 4.0+

-### Bluemix Mobile services Dependency Management
+### IBM Cloud Mobile services Dependency Management

-The Bluemix Mobile services SDK uses [CocoaPods](https://cocoapods.org/) to manage and configure dependencies.
+The IBM Cloud Mobile services SDK uses [CocoaPods](https://cocoapods.org/) to manage and configure dependencies.
 To use our latest SDKs you need version 1.1.0.rc.2.

 You can install CocoaPods using the following command: